core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 * 'ed-comb-req', specifying, if present, that the server supports the EDHOC + OSCORE request defined in {{edhoc-in-oscore}}.
 A value MUST NOT be given to this parameter and any present value MUST be ignored by the recipient.

-(Future documents may update the definition of the parameters 'ed-i', 'ed-r', and 'ed-comb-req', by expanding their semantics and specifying admitted values.)
+(Future documents may update the definition of the parameters 'ed-i', 'ed-r', and 'ed-comb-req', by expanding their semantics and specifying what they can take as value.)

 The example in {{fig-web-link-example}} shows how a client discovers one EDHOC resource at a server, obtaining information elements from the respective application profile.
 The Link Format notation from {{Section 5 of RFC6690}} is used.